-Summer is in full swing in my garden, so that means I’m eco printing on paper all the leaves and flowers I can lay my hands on.
-I’m stock piling printed papers and fabric to make books during the barren winter months.
-Over the weekend I posted a video on Instagram showing me unwrapping my steamed bundle and I got a lot of questions, so I wrote this post to show you how I did it.
+Summer is in full swing in my garden, so that means I’m eco-printing on paper with all the leaves and flowers I can lay my hands on.
+I’m stockpiling printed papers and fabric to make books during the barren winter months.
+Over the weekend, I posted a video on Instagram showing me unwrapping my steamed bundle, and I got a lot of questions, so I wrote this post to show you how I did it.

 Step 1: Mordant the Paper

 First, I dissolved 1 teaspoon of aluminum sulfate in a cup of hot water, then added it to 2 gallons of cool water.
 I tore 2 full sheets of Rives BFK paper (175gsm weight) into smaller pieces and soaked them in the solution for 2 hours (but often I do it overnight).

 Next, one of my favorite parts – gathering leaves and flowers from my garden.
 Some botanicals work and some don’t; just experiment with what’s available where you live.
 Here I used maple, dogwood, and red oak leaves, as well as leaves from shrubs such as smoke bush, hydrangea, and sand cherry.
 I had good luck with thread leaf coreopsis and some interesting but blurry prints from delphinium flowers (below)

 I layered the botanicals with the pre-treated, still wet paper, added a piece of corrugated card board on the top and bottom of the bundle and used binder clips to hold it all together.